Finding the best way to lose weight

 I am on quite *the* health and fitness journey – the last 3 years have taken its toll and in early 2019, I was at my heaviest ever.
 There are plenty of reasons why – but in a way, it is time to look forward rather than backwards.
 My goal is to find the best way to lose weight in a sustainable manner.

 My health and fitness journey has been interesting – it started with a Mayr detox in Austria, which finally changed something in my metabolism and now things are on the mend.
-I have over 10 kgs to lose, and as we are not trying to get pregnant anymore, this has to happen sooner rather than later.
+I have over 10 kgs to lose, so this has to happen sooner rather than later.

 And in order to do so, I have a ‘fair bit of help’ from incredible professionals and gadgets and I wanted to share these with you.
 If this is useful to one person, I have done my job.

 Waterproof Fitbit Inspire HR

 I have been fitbitting on and off for a few years and I have been resisting buying an Apple Watch or the new Fitbits because they are bulky and I do not want any more ways to be in touch with the world.
 This is personal, of course, but I am actually mourning my Baume et Mercier watches (which I barely wear).

 I had an ‘episode’ recently where I sprinkled some water on the Fitbit and I had to order a new one – but with a difference: it is waterproof and it is the new Inspire HR, which again, is super thin and “reasonably” elegant.
 I ordered the silver metal strap too.